-In line with the United Nations Guiding Principles on Business and Human Rights, we adopted a risk based approach in assessing the human rights risks in our supply chain.
-We initially identified our major suppliers where the combined procurement spend was approximately \$230 million and the higher risk suppliers by reference to our supply chain modern slavery matrix2 shown below: As all of our direct suppliers are based in Australia our risk assessment was based on sector risk only.
+As all of our direct suppliers are based in Australia our risk assessment was based on sector risk only.
 Despite the fact that Australia is considered a low risk jurisdiction for modern slavery, we recognise that the risk of modern slavery may permeate via the second and subsequent tiers of our supply chain.
-The online modern slavery questionnaire on the ethiXbase platform was chosen for its ability to inquire about the supply chain of our suppliers.
-The sub-set of sup the matrix and spe then placed on the were issued a modern via email.
-We achi rate of approximate the questionnaire risk patterns and t closer attention.
+The online modern slavery questionnaire on the ethiXbase platform was chosen for its ability to inquire about the sub-set of sup the matrix and spector were issued a modern slavery via email.
+We achi rate of approximate the questionnaire risk patterns and to closer attention.
 A are shown below: